 Each platform has its own personality.
 It’s always best to design elements that are cohesive to the platform’s personality as this will make your app feel right at home.
 It makes the app easier to learn from your customers as they will be familiar with the flow from using other apps.

 Like every piece of software, iOS has its own themes that set it apart from the rest.
 If you want your product to topple the charts on the Apple App Store, these are the themes that you need to take into account:

 Visual layers give the app a realistic motion.
-Touch gestures add to interactivity and a screen becomes more than a just a screen, it becomes a command center.
+Touch gestures add to interactivity and a screen becomes more than just a screen, it becomes a command center.
 Smooth transitions also heighten interactivity and give the user a sense of floating from function to function.

-Now that you know the style iOS commands it’s time to break down what goes into these three themes.
+Now that you know the style of iOS commands it’s time to break down what goes into these three themes.

 Your users want the ability to use the app in any context. iOS is one, but Apple devices are many.
 And your device respects how you hold it; turning it to the side doesn’t mean your head must also follow at 90 degrees, the device is kind enough to flip the image on the screen for you.

 Source: CastFox Tech Blog

 Be sure to take into account these dimensions when you’re designing elements and laying them out.